KaotoIO/kaoto.io/content/quickstart/_index.md

 draft: false
 ---

-To start Kaoto you need to start both the frontend and the backend.

 The recommended quickstart way of running Kaoto is through Docker.
 The only pre-requisite is to have [docker installed](https://docs.docker.com/get-docker/).

 ```bash